 - European M&A witnessed a bumper year in 2017 compared to 2016, whilst global M&A activity fell by 3% in value and 1% in volume

-- Sellers were more successful in shifting risk to buyers in private company M&A than at any time in the last decade
+- Sellers of companies were more successful in shifting risk to buyers than at any time in the last decade

-- Stark differences in seller/buyer risk allocation remain embedded in the US and European deal structures for private company M&A
+- Stark differences in seller/buyer risk allocation remain embedded in the US and European deal structures for acquisitions

 According to the Study, there were changes in risk allocation in 2017 compared to 2016.
 The position of sellers in 2017 was strengthened thanks to more deals with locked boxes, W&I insurance and lower liability caps.